 \subsection{Related Work}

 As we mentioned, most previous works in fair division are from two categories based on whether the resources to be allocated are divisible or indivisible.

-When the resources are divisible, the existence of an envy-free allocation is guaranteed~\citep{Alon87}, even with $n-1$ cuts~\citep{Su99}. \citet{BramsTa95} gave the first finite (but unbounded) envy-free protocol for any number of agents.
+When the resources are divisible, the existence of an envy-free allocation is guaranteed~\citep{Liapounoff40,DubinsSp61}, even with only $n-1$ cuts~\citep{Stromquist80,Su99}. \citet{BramsTa95} gave the first finite (but unbounded) envy-free protocol for any number of agents.
 Recently, \citet{AzizMa16-STOC} gave the first bounded protocol for computing an envy-free allocation with four agents and their follow-up work extended the result to any number of agents~\citep{AzizMa16}.
 Besides envy-freeness, other classic fairness notions include \emph{proportionality} and \emph{equitability}, both of which have been studied extensively~\citep{DubinsSp61,EvenPa84,EdmondsPr06,CechlarovaPi12,ProcacciaWa17}.

-When the resources are indivisible, none of the aforementioned fairness notions guarantees to exist, thus relaxations are considered.
+When the resources are indivisible, none of the aforementioned fairness notions is guaranteed to exist, thus relaxations are considered.
 Among other notions, these include envy-freeness up to one good (EF1), envy-freeness up to any good (EFX), maximin share (MMS), etc.~\citep{LiptonMaMo04,Budish11,CaragiannisKuMo19}.
 An EF1 allocation always exists and can be efficiently computed~\citep{LiptonMaMo04,CaragiannisKuMo19}.
-However, the existence for EFX is still open~\citep{CaragiannisKuMo19} except for special cases~\citep{PlautRo18,ChaudhuryGaMe20}.
-As for MMS, there exist instances where no allocation satisfies MMS.
-However, an approximation of MMS always exists and can be efficiently computed~\citep{KurokawaPrWa18,AmanatidisMaNi17,GhodsiHaSe18,GargTa20}.
+However, the existence of an EFX allocation is still open~\citep{Procaccia20}, except for several special cases~\citep{PlautRo20,ChaudhuryGaMe20,AmanatidisBiFi20}.
+As for MMS, an MMS allocation may not always exist; however, an approximation of MMS always exists and can be efficiently computed~\citep{KurokawaPrWa18,AmanatidisMaNi17,GhodsiHaSe18,GargTa20}.
 A recent paper by \citet{BeiLiLu20} also studied the existence, approximation and computation of MMS allocations in the mixed goods setting.

 In addition, several works studied fair division with the assumption that resources can be shared among agents.
 The adjusted-winner (AW) procedure proposed by~\citet{BramsTa96} ensures that at most one good must be split in a fair and (economically) efficient division between two agents. \citet{SandomirskiySe19} focused on obtaining a fair and efficient division with minimum number of objects shared between two or more agents. \citet{Rubchinsky10} considered the fair division problem between two agents with both divisible and indivisible items, and introduced three fairness notions with computationally efficient algorithms for finding them.
 All of the works discussed above assumed that divisible items are \emph{homogeneous}.